 A large number of our peer institutions are already working with Coursera, thus Coursera offers an excellent alignment for delivery of our MOOCs.
 We will also be learning from our peers throughout this experiment.
 In addition, Coursera has stated that MOOCs will remain accessible at no charge and will be delivered without advertising.
 (See details at: http://www.coursera.org).
 Finally, Coursera does not require an up-front institutional fee to join.

 Is this an exclusive agreement with Coursera or can we join other delivery platforms in the future?

-A: The university’s relationship with Coursera is non-exclusive and UW-Madison will retain the right to utilize other course delivery platforms.
+The university’s relationship with Coursera is non-exclusive and UW-Madison will retain the right to utilize other service providers.

 Who will manage the relationship between UW-Madison and Coursera?